Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 efficiently in the GPU's memory.

 This level of detail is beyond the scope of this introduction.
 As before, we will only give a broad overview of two popular frameworks: OpenACC and CUDA.
-You can think of these as being similar to OpenMP and MPI.
+You can think of these as being similar to OpenMP and MPI:

 - OpenACC is like OpenMP: you can often add it to existing code, using compiler directives to automatically handle the parallelisation.